-This requirement is interpreted in a broad sense: contractual disputes, claims in tort, property disputes, or intellectual property, technology, construction or corporate matters, as opposed to criminal charges or administrative proceedings.
+The "civil or commercial matter" test is met where the dispute is related to civil law in a broad sense.
+These matters may be contractual disputes, claims in tort, property disputes, or intellectual property, technology, construction or corporate matters, as opposed to criminal charges or administrative proceedings.